Is professional photography dead?

 With the rise of camera phones, cheaper DSLR's, and advanced point and shoot cameras more people are taking higher quality photographs than ever before in history, is this the end for professional photographers?

 How viable is going professional as a photographer?

 In today's economic climate it is indeed quite a risk to leave the day job, set up shop and go it alone, especially as a photographer.
 After all, everyone owns a camera of some sort, and the skill level required to take a half-decent photo is getting lower by the year.

 So why do we hire a pro to capture our pets, family and our big life events?
 Is it that special something that a creative professional can capture that just seems to be missing from our every day shots, or is it the peace of mind that comes with knowing that those once in a lifetime events are in the hands of someone who's done it all many times before?

 What is a professional photographer anyway?

 In most circles a professional photographer is a person who makes most of his or her income from photography.
-No specification of skill level or experience, however in most cases it is fairly safe to assume that if indeed they do make the majority of a good living income from photography they're probably pretty damn good at it.
+No specification of skill level or experience, however in most cases it is fairly safe to assume that if indeed they do make the majority of a good living income from photography they're probably good at it.
 Or at least their clients think so.
-In order to make a living from this career one must be able to produce images to a level that surpasses that of uncle Bob, reliably.
+In order to make a living from this career one must be able to produce images to a level that surpasses that of uncle Bob, and the professional competition, reliably.
 That means serious skills, equipment, and an attention to detail.

 Until next time!